 - What is preapproval versus final approval?
 Lenders start with a preapproval.
-This is an overview process that takes a look at your six primary documents provided (see the list above [link to the list of documents]) and helps them come up with a risk assessment.
+This is an overview process that takes a look at your six primary documents provided (see the list above) and helps them come up with a risk assessment.
 According to that snapshot in time, you will receive a preapproval letter giving you a green flag toward looking for homes and writing a purchase contract.

 - The preapproval tells the Realtor that if you find a house and want to purchase it, it is very likely the loan would be approved based on today’s information.
 During the preapproval process, a mortgage advisor will verify financial information and take all the steps necessary to get you as close as possible to approval for a loan.